codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 The Codefresh runner requires the following:

 1. Kubernetes cluster with outgoing Internet access (with version later than 1.10).
-Each node should have **at least?** 50GB disk size.
+Each node should have **at least CLARIFY?** 50GB disk size.
 1. [Codefresh account](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
 1. [Codefresh CLI token](https://codefresh.io/docs/docs/integrations/codefresh-api/#authentication-instructions) to authenticate your Codefresh account.

-You can run the installation from any workstation or laptop with access (i.e. via `kubectl`) to the Kubernetes cluster that will run Codefresh builds.
+You can run the installation from any workstation or laptop with access (i.e. via `kubectl`) to the Kubernetes cluster running Codefresh builds.
 The Codefresh runner will authenticate your Codefresh account with the Codefresh CLI token.

 ## Installation with the quick-start wizard